 Shading or ”Vignetting”:

 Vignetting is exceptionally all-around controlled with the lens, at any rate on an APS-C DSLR.
 Completely open vignetting is simply over about 0.5EV, a value that is typically not an issue.
 In critical scenes, you might stop down a little that instantly brings down the vignetting to scarcely quantifiable levels.

 Of course, for a fix-central lens, the level of distortion is completely negligible: 0.05%.

 Distortion is very much controlled, and the level of about 0.5% pincushion ought to posture a few issues unless your application is super-basic.
 The distortion is uniform over the edge, so it ought to be anything but difficult to modify this distortion.

 Buy this lens if:

 The Canon 100mm F2 USM has been in Canon’s lineup for over 20 years, however, it remains an amazing decision for representation and accessible light photography on the full outline and APS-C DSLRs.
-Something of an under-commended star in Canon’s lineup, in spite of its huge maximum gap, the 100mm F2 is exceptionally minimal, sharp, and elements a ring-sort ultrasonic center engine for quick and calm AF with full-time manual centering.
+Something of an under-commended star in Canon’s lineup, despite its huge maximum gap, the 100mm F2 is exceptionally minimal, and sharp, and elements a ring-sort ultrasonic center engine for quick and calm AF with full-time manual centering.

-Those searching for a medium telephoto for representation will discover this lens a really decent purchase, because of the magnificent sharpness is fit for delivering and the sensible sticker price.
+Those searching for a medium telephoto for representation will discover this lens a decent purchase, because of the magnificent sharpness is fit for delivery, and the sensible sticker price.

-You can use it for street photos without individuals acknowledging you actually are zooming in with a 160 mm proportion.
+You can use it for street photos without individuals acknowledging you are zooming in with a 160 mm proportion.
 However, it accomplishes more than that: I observed it to be the keenest telephoto lens in the lineup, extraordinary for design and scene shots, road photography, and wherever you need such a 100m.

 Don’t Buy this lens if: